 It might seem scary to ask for feedback from your employees, but if you don’t ask, you may not identify or understand the true areas of improvement.
 Encouraging employee engagement can be tricky.
 Some employees may be wary of openly sharing their opinions.
 You may want to promote an anonymous suggestion box or send out a questionnaire that employees can return anonymously.

-Earn an Advanced Degree in Human Resource Management with Johnson and Wales
+Earn an Advanced Degree in Human Resource Management with Johnson & Wales

-Earning a master's degree in human resources can help you reach the top echelons of corporate management where you can affect the corporate culture and help your company win a “best workplace award.’
-Johnson & Wales University offers a master's degree in human resource management as well as an MBA in Human Resource Management.
-Both of these degree programs can be completed in two years and are offered online or on our Providence, RI campus.
+Earning a master’s degree in human resources can help you reach the top echelons of corporate management where you can affect the corporate culture and help your company win a “best workplace award.”
+Johnson & Wales College of Professional Studies offers an MBA in Human Resource Management.

 About Johnson & Wales University

-Take your human resources career to the next level and earn your master’s degree in Human Resource Management or MBA in HR Management from Johnson & Wales University.
+Take your human resources career to the next level and earn your MBA in HR Management from Johnson & Wales CPS.
 For more information about completing your degree online or on-campus, complete the Request Info form, call 855-JWU-1881, or email [email protected].